BangL/WGEnderPearlFlag/README.md

-WGEnderpearlFlag
+WGEnderPearlFlag
 ================

-"Essentials" extension to (dis)allow the usage of enderpearls in specific "WorldGuard" regions.
+WorldGuard extension to block enderpearls in specific regions.